Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework

-So the entropy of the photon gas is a state function.
+Thus the entropy of a photon gas is a state function.

-The second example is the ideal gas.
-Using $q$=$C_VT$ and $pV$=$nRT$ in Eq.(18).
-Where $ C_V$ is the heat capacity at constant volume, $n$ is the number of moles, and $R$ is the gas constant.
+The second example is an ideal gas. \!Using $dq$=$C_vdT$\,\, and $pV$=$nRT$ in Eq.(32), where $ C_v$ is the heat capacity at constant volume, $n$ is the number of moles, and $R$ is the gas constant.
 We have

 and